 CACAO BLISS Cacao Bliss is a superfood mixture that adds a delicious chocolatey flavor but even more importantly, it is packed with powerful nutrients and antioxidants.

 CACAO BLISS is a rich and indulgent chocolaty superfood!
 It is made from raw cacao beans and a blend of ancient superfoods that can make desserts and treats guilt-free.

 This blend is nutrient dense and has no artificial sugars, fats, or chemicals as some traditional chocolate does.
 It is naturally sweetened with healthy sweeteners like monk fruit.

-Cacao Bliss is delicious enjoyed as a drink on its own or added to recipes for a healthy, guilt-free chocolate boost!
+Cacao Bliss is delicious enjoyed as a drink on its own or added to recipes (like this chocolate hummus!) for a healthy, guilt-free chocolate boost!